RossBoylan/mccli/README.md

 source pyenv/bin/activate    # *nix bash/zsh
 ```

 Each time you login, in fact each time you start a new terminal, you will need to activate the environment.
-No matter how you started, `deactivate` will disable the environment,
+No matter how you started, `deactivate` will disable the environment.

-Finally, it's time to install the Python packages that mccli requires.
-These are documented in `requirements.txt` in the root folder of the project; the file includes comments that you may wish to review.
-You may be able to skip some of the packages listed there; to skip them simply comment out or delete the lines with the packages and save the file.
+Now install the `Python` packages that mccli requires.
+These are documented in `requirements.txt` in the root folder of `mccli`.
+Copy that file from there--it will be in `Documents\mccli\requirements.txt` if you followed the suggestions above--into the project directory you now occupy, e.g., `Documents\MyProject\`.
+You may want to skip some of the packages listed in `requirements.txt`; to do so review the comments in the copy and comment out or delete any packages you don't want.
+Save the file.
 Then
 ```shell
 python -m pip install -r requirements.txt  # or python -m pip install -r requirements.txt  --user   # if you are not in a virtual environment
 ```
 should install all necessary packages.

-If now or later, specifically when running frmtReport.py, you get errors related to the graphics system, one possible cause is that you need to install the `Qt` libraries (written in C++, not Python).
+If now or later, specifically when running `frmtReport.py`, you get errors related to the graphics system, one possible cause is that you need to install the `Qt` libraries (written in C++, not Python).
 You can get them through the green [Download the Qt Online Installer](https://www.qt.io/download-open-source) button at the bottom of the page.

 Later on you can keep your packages up to date with
 ```shell